web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/guide/faq/general.md

 ## Will Builder support Turbopack?

-Builder is already supporting rspack, and currently Turbopack supports use in Next.js, so there is no plan for Builder to support [Turbopack](https://turbo.build/pack).
+Builder is already supporting Rspack, and currently Turbopack supports use in Next.js, so there is no plan for Builder to support [Turbopack](https://turbo.build/pack).

 ## Will Builder support Vite?